 Living and medical expense assistance is typically requested by expectant mothers in the adoption program; therefore, families should budget for these expenses in addition to the fees included in the fee schedule.
-Living expenses vary per situation, but a good estimate for this program is \$8,000 to \$12,000.
+Living expenses vary per situation, but a good estimate for this program is \$10,000 to \$15,000.
 Obviously, some expectant mothers have much greater needs, which results in a more expensive adoption situation.

-Families must be open to at least five (5) of the following eight (8) categories to apply for our adoption program.
+Families must be open to at least four (4) of the following eight (8) categories to apply for our adoption program.
 The categories are:

 - Methadone/Subutex/Suboxone

 - IV Drug Use

 - Hepatitis C

 - Poly-Substance Abuse

 - Significant Mental Health History (bi-polar, schizophrenia)

 - Completely Open Adoption

 - No Pre-Natal Care (and will likely not receive throughout pregnancy)

-- Safe Haven (legal risk for 30 days)
+- Safe Haven (legal risk until TPR Final Judgement is entered, approximately 45 days from placement)